-My name is Sharon Bull and in September 2013, I set up in self-employment as an inspirational speaker, and lifestyle coach under the name ‘A Compassionate Voice’.
+My name is Sharon Bull and in September 2013, I set up in self-employment as an inspirational speaker, and life coach under the name ‘A Compassionate Voice’.
 Also an author and poet, my mission statement:

 Personally, I am also a huge advocate of human and animal rights, and lover of wildlife and nature.
-I often use the written and spoken word to influence compassion, kindness and respect for all living beings and the environment.
+As A Compassionate Voice, I often use the written and spoken word to influence compassion, kindness and respect for all living beings and the environment.
 My verse draws attention to mental health illness/awareness, poverty, homelessness, animal exploitation and world issues (including climate change, war, and inequality)

-For over fourteen years I worked as a successful sales executive, until 2010, when my world fell apart.
-Since leaving school I had battled with depression and anxiety.
+I was working as a successful sales executive prior to the A Compassionate Voice journey.
+During this time and since leaving school, I had battled with depression and anxiety.
 This ultimately triggered a shopping addiction, leaving me with £50,000 debt.
 Approaching my mid years and I lost almost everything, including my life, in a suicide attempt on 28th April 2011.

 It was the 29th April 2011, I began a very tough, but determined transformational journey.
 Kicking out my addiction and managing my mental health issues, while introducing myself to a more positive lifestyle wasn’t easy.
 But, my newfound love of writing, along with meditation helped me through the difficult times.

 My inspirational story has caught the attention of the media.
 I have had features in Woman’s Own, Psychologies, Daily Mirror, Stella Telegraph, and the Daily Express.
 I am regularly asked to do interviews on radio stations, more recently BBC2’s Jeremy Vine Show.

-In July 2017, I published my first book Stripped Bare and made my debut TV appearance, interviewed by Eammon Holmes and Ruth Langsford on ITV’S This Morning, the YouTube video has received over 30,000 views.
+In July 2017, I published my first book Stripped Bare and made my debut TV appearance.
+Interviewed by Eammon Holmes and Ruth Langsford on ITV’S This Morning, the YouTube video has received over 30,000 views.
 I have also spent a couple of days with a BBC production team as part of an Inside Out documentary.
 Aired on Monday 15th January 2018, it was raising awareness to debt and its link to mental health issues.